Stamp Duty on Transfer of Property Between Spouses

 - Assign Capital Gains securely.

-- Transfer full or partial property ownership seamlessly.
+- Transfer full or partial ownership seamlessly.

 Stamp Duty exemptions for transfers between spouses

-You generally do not pay Stamp Duty Land Tax (SDLT) if the transfer is made as part of a formal agreement or court order related to these circumstances.
+You do not pay Stamp Duty Land Tax (SDLT) if the transfer is made as part of a formal agreement or court order related to these circumstances.

 Specifically, this exemption applies if you are: